martinteaching/sustainability/workshops/kcl/2025/README.md

 # Workshop

-Students may wish to review the [workshop slides](https://github.com/martinteaching/sustainability/blob/master/workshops/kcl/2025/workshop-slides.md) in advance to understand the structure of the workshop itself.
+Attendees may wish to review the [workshop slides](https://github.com/martinteaching/sustainability/blob/master/workshops/kcl/2025/workshop-slides.md) in advance to understand the structure of the workshop itself.

 ## Visual Studio Code

-Visual Studio Code, which will be used for collaborative coding during the workshop, can be used through the browser, however students may also like to install this software locally.
+Visual Studio Code, which may be used for collaborative coding during the workshop, can be used through the browser, however students may also like to install this software locally.